augustoedt/nextjs-fetching-strategies/README.md

-## Implementing SSG SSR and CSG
+## Implementing SSG, SSR, CSG and ISR

-Fetching google book api with multiple rendering strategies to understand how CSR, SSR and SSQ works
+Fetching Google Book API with multiple rendering strategies to understand how CSR, SSR, SSG and ISR works